JoaoPCalazans/Ondas-e-Linhas/EC2/README.md

 * [Q2](https://github.com/JoaoPCalazans/Ondas-e-Linhas/blob/main/EC2/Q2.m) (.m): Octave/Matlab code complementary to question 2.

 I'm not sure on what's the corrected version of code (complete or individual), so I upload both.
 I would try individuals first and compare outputs with outcome pdf.

 Item (b) geometric resolution was not used, since it was created after the deadline.
-Should be equivalentm, though.
+Should be equivalent, though.